senorprogrammer/hammerspoon_init/README.md

 # Hammerspoon

-An init script for [Hammerspoon](https://github.com/Hammerspoon/hammerspoon) that provides a bunch of keyboard shortcuts for actions I commonly use.
+A suite of Lua scripts for [Hammerspoon](https://github.com/Hammerspoon/hammerspoon) that provide functionality and keyboard shortcuts for actions I commonly use.

 ## Installation